An assassin is nothing without their arsenal of weapons, be that a hidden blade or trusty axe.

-The Doppelhander 2-handed greatsword is a powerful weapon with a great perk: imbuing your heavy hits with poison on enemies you fell to the ground.
-It’s much faster than some other heavy 2-handed weapons, so it’s much more manageable.
+The Doppelhander two-handed greatsword is a powerful weapon with a great perk: imbuing your heavy hits with poison on enemies you fell to the ground.
+It’s much faster than some other heavy two-handed weapons, so it’s much more manageable.

 Then on the ranged side, the Death-Speaker bow is also great.
 This hunter bow comes with ability to regenerate your health when you hit enemy weakspots, so is a quality addition to your arsenal.

 For dual-wielders, try out the Housecarl’s Axe.
 This is found as a wealth icon in Utbech in the east of Grantebridgescire.

 It’s perk increases your attack on every hit, making it stack well with the speed buff from Varin’s Axe.
 If you’re a fan of the double axes, then this is a good combo to try.

 Or if you’re more into shields, consider prioritising the Grantebridgescire story arc, because the Blodwulf light shield – which lights your weapon on fire when you parry – is brilliant.

 Assassin’s Creed Valhalla — Best weapons for the late game